OpenBMB/AgentVerse/README.md

 - 🛠 **Tools (Plugins) Utilization**: AgentVerse supports the multi-agent environments with tools.
 Currently, AgentVerse supports tools provided in [BMTools](https://github.com/OpenBMB/BMTools).

-- 🤖 **Supports a Wide Range of LLMs**: AgentVerse is compatible with custom LLMs.
-You can inherit and extend our BaseLLM class to accomplish this objective. (tutorial coming soon).

 ### 📰 What's New
 - [2023/5/1] [AgentVerse](https://github.com/OpenBMB/AgentVerse) is officially launched.